jpritikin/coach/content/docs/me/meditation/untie.md

 What is often not appreciated is that the typical instructions for *How to Meditate* are like training wheels.
 After a little practice, the method itself becomes a hindrance to meditation because it requires too much effort.
+This is where things can go wrong.[^cheetah]
 In the best case, a person with 2:3 Self to Parts ratio might reach 6:4, but the method itself puts a limit on the degree of unblending.
 To really enjoy the Self in a profound way, all the Parts must willingly cede the stage to the Self, including the focuser